MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 # How to use RevoScaleR in a Spark compute context

-## Overview

-This article introduces the RevoScaleR functions in a **RevoScaleR** package with Apache Spark (Spark) running on a Hadoop cluster.
+This article provides a step-by-step introduction to using the [RevoScaleR functions](../r-reference/revoscaler/revoscaler.md) in Apache Spark (Spark) running on a Hadoop cluster.

-+ Hadoop provides a distributed file system with HDFS.
-+ Yarn provides the job scheduling infrastructure.
-+ Spark provides the processing framework.
-+ RevoScaleR provides scalable and high-performance data management, analysis, and visualization functions.
+In a Spark cluster, you typically connect to Machine Learning Server on the edge node for most of your work, writing and running script in a local [compute context](concept-what-is-compute-context.md), using client tools and the RevoScaleR engine on that machine.
+Your script calls the RevoScaleR functions to execute scalable and high-performance data management, analysis, and visualization functions.
+As with any script using RevoScaleR, you can call base R functions and other functions available in packages you have installed separately.
+The RevoScaleR engine is built on the R interpreter, extending but not breaking any core functions you are accustomed to using.

-When you set the [compute context](concept-what-is-compute-context.md) to [RxSpark](../r-reference/revoscaler/rxSpark.md), RevoScaleR functions automatically distribute the workload across all the data nodes.
-There is no requirement for managing jobs or the queue.
+To load data and run analyses on worker nodes, you set the compute context in your script to [RxSpark](../r-reference/revoscaler/rxSpark.md).
+In this context, RevoScaleR functions automatically distribute the workload across all the worker nodes, with no built-in requirement for managing jobs or the queue.

+Internally, RevoScaleR in an RxSpark compute context uses the Hadoop infrastructure, including the Yarn scheduler, HDFS, and of course, Spark as the processing framework.
+Alternatively, if project requirements dictate manual overrides, RevoScaleR provides functions for manual data allocation and scheduled processing across selected nodes.

 > [!Note]
 > For a comprehensive list of functions for the Spark or Hadoop compute contexts, see [RevoScaleR Functions for Hadoop](../r-reference/revoscaler/revoscaler-hadoop-functions.md).
 For a list of which functions support distributed computing, see [Running distributed analyses using RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).